-While we think there is no breed better than the boxer, we also know the boxer is not the right dog for everyone.
-Before moving forward, be sure that you have the time, energy, and resources available to care for a Boxer long term.
+While we believe there is no breed better than a Boxer, we also know the Boxer is not the right dog for everyone.
+Before moving forward, be sure you have the time, energy, and resources available to care for a Boxer long term.

-While a boxer is known for their playful puppy-like personality, they can also pass gas that has been known to clear a room, slobber, snore, and be quite stubborn at times.
-Boxers are very loyal.
-They love their people and want to be a part of the family - not put out in the garage or left outside all the time.
-With their curious nature, they insist on knowing everything that is going on and will often offer some boxer assistance.
+How important is personal space?
+Living with a boxer means you will never know what personal space is again.
+With their curious nature, they insist on knowing everything that is going on and will often offer some boxer assistance that you could do without.
 Boxers are affectionate and more than happy to give out as many wet, sloppy kisses they can.
-A boxer cannot imagine you not sharing your chair or bed with them.
+A boxer cannot imagine you not wanting to share everything with them.

 Do you work 10 hour days?
 While all dogs love their people, the Boxer thrives on being with their people.
 They crave affection and attention.
 They do not do well being left alone.

 Time, Commitment, Training Boxers are intelligent and high-energy dogs.
 They love hard and play hard.
 Without the time and commitment to training, daily exercise, and activities that challenge the boxer, you can have a real nightmare on your hands.
 Bored boxers will find things to entertain themselves - whether it be digging holes, tearing up the flower bed, chew up shoes, or destroy your furniture.
 There have been many couches lost to a bored and lonely boxer.